 |15:25||end of school|

-(1) (please allow your child to enter Reception independently - this helps the children settle and encourages them to take responsibility for their own belongings)
+(1) (please allow your child to enter Reception independently - this helps pupils settle and encourages them to take responsibility for their own belongings)

-On Thursday mornings the children are taught science, music and PE.
+On Thursday mornings pupils are taught art, music and PE.
 They are permitted to come to school in a tracksuit with sensible footware for these sessions.

 Please click here for our expectations of punctuality with arrival & collection of your child.